- 3 small lamb shanks, cut in half (ask the butcher to do it)

 - Rinse the rice until the water runs clear and drain well.
 Place the rice in a large bowl.
 Add the salt, pepper and allspice and mix well.

 - Finely chop the beef to the point where it somewhat resembles ground beef.
-One method to thinly slice the beef is to lay the slices on top of the other, and then roll up tightly.
-Starting from the end, Thinly slice the meat – this will create ribbon like pieces which can then be chopped up further.
-Another method is to slightly freeze the meat, lay them on top of the other and chop well.
+One method to thinly slice the beef is to lay the slices on top of the other and roll them up tightly.
+Then, starting from the end, thinly slice the meat – this will create ribbon like pieces which can then be chopped up in the opposite direction.
+Another method is to freeze the meat for about 30 minutes, then lay the slices on top of the other and chop well.

-- Add them to the pot, stacking them on top of the lamb shanks in a circular pattern.
+- Add the rolled grape leaves to the pot, stacking them on top of the lamb shanks in a circular pattern.

 - Add water to the pot: Bring the pot to the sink and tilt it just enough to not let all the grape leaves fall out.
-Slowly add water just until the water pours out of the side of the pot.
+Slowly add water just until the water starts to pour out of the side of the pot.

 - Cook over medium/high heat until the water starts to boil.
-Reduce to a simmer and cook for about one hour or until tender.
+Reduce to a simmer and cook for about 1.5 hours or until tender.

 This is a photo of the thinly sliced beef at the butcher